thoree/dviapp/README.md

 ### Pairwise LR

-For each victim V and each missing person M, the LR comparing `V = M` to `V and M unrelated` is calculated.
+For each victim V and each missing person M, the LR comparing `V = M` to `V and M unrelated`, is calculated.
 Here’s an example :

     ##              M1           M2           M3           M4           M5
     ## V1 9.248816e+02 9.411564e-04 1.258106e-22 2.750399e-26 2.853849e-01